gritzko/swarm-ron-docs/matrix.md

 Unless the swarm is physically permanently separated, the contradiction will be detected as soon as both versions of reality are known to all peers.
 Still, there is a window of opportunity for the duration of the split-brain.

-The entanglement matrix is a dynamic cryptographic construct that ensures that all peers see the same, without any global linearization or blockchains.
+The entanglement matrix is a cryptographic construct that ensures that all peers see the same, without any global linearization or blockchains.

 As such, it limits the duration of undetected split-brains.
 Ultimately, it allows to wait out the uncertainty: once all peers will accept the op, we will see that from the matrix.